 However, she’s also portrayed as Hero, when she is with daredevil and doing missions and working alongside him.

 But then other times, she’s acting as an assassin.
-She’s more of a complicated, but Daredevil can’t help but love her, and comics book readers are right there with him.
+She’s is a complicated and morally gray character.
+Still, Daredevil can’t help but love her, and comics book readers are right there with him.

 With her complex history, deadly sai, and martial arts skills that can rival the Daredevil’s own, Elektra Natchios isn’t just some love interest.